searchlight/icinga-operator/docs/guides/plugin/webhook-plugin.md

 - `spec.arguments.vars` defines user-defined arguments.
 These arguments can be provided to create alerts.

-    - `spec.arguments.vars.Items` provides the list of arguments with their `description` and `type`.
+    - `spec.arguments.vars.Items` is the required field which provides the list of arguments with their `description` and `type`.
 Here,

           arguments:
             vars: